schwartzm/pulse/README.md

 # pulse
 The pulse of things.
 An experiment in using the Google sentiment API.
-Find freely available resources on the web that are mostly subjective in nature, feed them to the sentiment API, and get an average.
-Generally, limit each sentiment ("score") to a "channel" of life, so the score is based on related information.
-Think of it as sentiment on scoped aggregations of subjective data.
-The subjective part is an important aspect.
-The data to be checked for sentiment will not include things such as API documentation, technical whitepapers, how-to guides, IETF standards proposals, etc. Rather, the data should be things like news headlines, user posts, op-ed, etc.
+In summary, sources of freely available text resources on the web will be fed to the Google sentiment API to get a measure of sentiment.
+For text within the same subject area, an average will be calculated.
+Since "average sentiment" sounds boring, the average sentiment value for a given subject area, or domain of thought, will be called the "pulse".

+Sentiment will be meaused for texts within certain domains of thought.
+Oxford provides one definition of "domain" as "A specified sphere of activity or knowledge." ([source](https://www.lexico.com/en/definition/domain "Oxford definition")).
+Example domains are sports, automobiles, consumer products, news.
+Or, domains can be more specific, such as U.S. football, Ford Pinto, taco shops, financial investment.
+In this context, don't confuse the word domain with internet things like the Domain Name System or domain name.

+By scoping the sentiment measure to specific domains of thought, more accurate conclusions might be drawn.
+In other words, the sentiment is about related things, apples-to-apples, and not apples-to-oranges.

+The targetted text will focus on subjective writings, rather than objective.
+For example, text like technical designs or API documentation will be avoided.
+Instead, text like news headlines, user posts, user reviews, op-eds, etc., will be included.

+Since the Google Sentiment API is not infinitely free to call, various limits will be placed on the coverage of this application.

 ## Reinventing the Wheel?
-Yes, this has been done.
-But, it's the process of designing and building it that's fun.
-The result might be interesting to look at, but it's more about the dev journey.
+Yes, efforts and apps like this have already been created.
+However, it's the process of designing and building it that's fun.
+The results might be interesting to interpret or present in different ways, but it's more about the dev journey.

 ## Functional
-The sentiment results will be exposed by a readonly REST API (like, GET /pulse/{channel}).
+The sentiment results will be exposed by a readonly REST API (like, GET /pulse/{domain}).
 Currently, no plans for an exposed CRUD interface.
 To control cost and stay within free tiers on hosting and sentiment API calls, the API will be consumed only by a web page served by this app.

 ## Channel Configuration
-Since there can be many channels over which sentiment will be measured, the details of each channel must be configured.
+Since there can be many domains over which sentiment will be measured, the details of each domain must be configured.

-General idea for retaining channel configuration...
+General idea for retaining domain configuration...

 ```
 {
-  "channels" : {
+  "domains" : {
-    "channel_x": {
+    "domain_x": {
       "source_a": {
         "url": "https://example.com/rss",
         "format": "rss"